Preamble

 Section 1: Filing of Violation

 Any individual or group may file a complaint against a member organization, specifically in writing using the Greek Council Violation Concern Form.
-The administrative advisor will then promptly review the alleged violation to determine if the complaint has merit.
+The departmental advisor will then promptly review the alleged violation to determine if the complaint has merit.

 Section 2: Notification of Violation